jsdelivrbot/GraduateProgram/README.md

    Hit the Run button

 ### Testing the application

-  For testing the application, use the following command:
+For testing the application, unit and end-to-end tests were created [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/).
+To run them, use the following command:

      npm test